 After an assessment, some companies find that pay equity is already in place and it simply needs to be maintained.
 On the other hand, many companies are finding the opposite to be true.
 Either way, making the decision to perform a pay equity assessment is the first step.
 Those who are being proactive will be better off for it.

 There are different ways to approach the assessment process.
 It can be done in-house, using a do-it-yourself approach, or by an external third party.
-There is a plethora of software options that will assist in compensation analysis.
+There are a plethora of software options that will assist in compensation analysis.
 This is why I asked a group of business experts in diversity and inclusion and human resources, as well as legal strategists, to discuss how organizations should think about solution selection.
 Additionally, I inquired about the different options available, and finally, which factors determine the route they take.

 Do-it-yourself or External Help?